The Vaccine Center offers Sports Physicals

 What happens after the physical?

-After the physical, the Clinician will provide you with the completed forms for your activity or sport.
+After the physical, one of our Clinicians will provide you with the completed forms for your activity or sport.
 Your general health and fitness will be assessed in the context of the particular sport you are playing, and if no conditions or limitations are found, as in most cases, you will be cleared to participate.
 If there is anything that needs further evaluation, patients may be asked to have further testing or evaluation.

 When should I have my sports physical?